wp-plugins/ecampaign/readme.txt

 == Screenshots ==

-1. screen1.png - upper block showing the email succesfully sent to target
+1. screenshot-1.png - upper block showing the email succesfully sent to target
-2. screen2.png - lower block made visible when email succesfully sent to target
+2. screenshot-2.png - lower block made visible when email succesfully sent to target

 == Changelog ==

+= 0.71
+* Documentation changes and improvements only.

 = 0.7 =
 * First version

 == Upgrade Notice ==

+= 0.71 =
+* No code changes, upgrade not required.

 = 0.7 =
-*First version.
+* First version.

-== Configuration ==
+== Setting up a Campaign Action ==

-Usage

 Below there is an example of the text you should place on on a wordpress post or page.